misc0110/Paper-Linter/README.md

 * References

 ### General
-This category includes general mistakes and discouraged things.
+This category includes general mistakes and discouraged things (switch `general`).

 #### TODOs
 * **Description**: Warns if the string "TODO" appears in the paper